-A Visiting Scholar at the University of California, Berkeley, during the winter term 2016, Linda M. Morra also served as the Craig Dobbin Chair of Canadian Studies at University College Dublin to June 2017.
-For this appointment, she developed the Canada 150 conference, “Untold Stories of the Past 150 Years” (April 2017) from which a volume of papers was selected for publication.
-She is currently a Full Professor in the English Department at Bishop’s University, where she teaches Canadian literature, Canadian and Cultural Studies, Indigenous literatures, women’s writing, feminist theory, theories of globalization, and American Literature.
+A Full Professor at Bishop’s University, Linda M. Morra was a Visiting Scholar at the University of California, Berkeley, during the winter term 2016.
+She also served as the Craig Dobbin Chair of Canadian Studies at University College Dublin from September 2016 to June 2017.
+For this appointment, she developed the Canada 150 conference, “Untold Stories of the Past 150 Years” (April 2017) from which a volume of papers has been selected for publication.
+She teaches Canadian literature, Canadian and Cultural Studies, Indigenous literatures, women’s writing, feminist theory, theories of globalization, and American Literature.

 Dr. Morra has won several research awards (her books have been finalists for the Gabrielle Roy Prize in English and the LAMBDA Prize) and teaching awards, including the Departmental teaching Award (2008-2009) and Best Professor of the Humanities (2007-2008 and 2009-2010); she has been nominated for several other teaching prizes, including the William and Nancy Turner Teaching Award (2010-2011).
 She was also awarded the Faculty Evaluation Committee Merit Award for Research/Teaching in 2010 and again in 2013.